-We are thrilled to be receive funding from National Lottery Community Fund to deliver an exciting project; Communities of Wonder.
+We are thrilled to be receiving funding from National Lottery Community Fund to deliver an exciting project; Communities of Wonder.

 The aim of Communities of Wonder is to work with groups of children & young people in St Helens on exciting and wonderful creative projects.